nrsyed/nrsyed.com/content/blog/pb-scraper3.md

 # Rate limiting

-Let's take a closer look at the ScraperManager.get_source() method:
+Hitting a server with a lot of HTTP requests quickly can result in additional requests being throttled or even blocked altogether.
+To address this, we incorporate request rate-limiting into the ScraperManager.
+Consider the ScraperManager.get_source() method:

 {{< highlight python "linenos=true,linenostart=122" >}}
     async def get_source(self, url: str) -> bs4.BeautifulSoup: